-The John Brown Heritage Foundation was founded in 2015 to preserve and maintain significant heritage buildings and sites.
-We believe that the study of history is an indispensable practice, critical to understanding people and society.
+The study of history is an indispensable practice, critical to understanding people and society.
 Those who plumb its depths acquire a broader perspective from which to assess change, trends and conflicting interpretations.
 History’s lessons provide humanity with inspiration, inform our circumspection and broaden our moral understanding.
 Its aesthetic is worthy of art.

 The growth of the internet and the advent of wireless communication has connected humanity like never before, offering advantages and challenges in equal measure.
 Traditional modes of communication have been transformed.
 Information which used to flow solely from one to one or one to many at a specified time and place, now flows between many individuals simultaneously and interactively, in times of their choosing and in any place.
 This explosion of global, multimodal communication is reconstructing the way we define community.
 No longer limited by location, work or family, new communities and cultures are being constructed in the ether, based upon shared values and interests, opening avenues for political and social change that are both exciting and frightening.